By Minna Morse

 Shielding my eyes from the glaring Texas sun, I wondered how the regulars

 here survived night after night of playing music round the campfires.
-All

 that kept me from crawling back into my tent was the smell of coffee brewing

-at the makeshift country store across the road, the faint strumming from a
+at the makeshift country store across the road, the faint strumming from

-few musicians already gathering at the picnic tables there and the fear that
+few musicians already gathering at the picnic tables there and the fear

 Larry might clank his mug once more.
 Instead, he brought me a cup of joe.